The world’s #1 virtual musical featured in The New York Times!

 Themes: Collaboration, Teamwork

 It breaks our heart to hear that so many theatre performances have been postponed or cancelled.
-This means thousands of young actors out there won’t get a chance to take the stage for their final performance.

 We wrote this musical in response to the ongoing coronavirus pandemic, as a way for actors to work together as an ensemble to put on a show – while staying safe in their own homes.